Carl Spitzweg: Life and career

-Although his artistic talent was early, with his first drawing from 1823, Carl Spitzweg was obedient to his father and began his apprenticeship in the “city pharmacy” with Sigmund Lober in February 1825.
+Although his artistic talent was early, with his first drawing from 1823, Carl Spitzweg was obedient to his father and began his apprenticeship in the "city pharmacy" with Sigmund Lober in February 1825.
 On December 1, 1828, during the last year of his apprenticeship, his father died.

-In 1829 he worked in the “Löwenapotheke” in the city of Straubing.
+In 1829, he worked in the "Löwenapotheke" in the city of Straubing.
 He lived there for a year, and was acquainted with theater people and painters.
 The same year, his eldest brother died working as a merchant in Alexandria, Egypt.

-Spitzweg began studying pharmacy, botany and chemistry at the University of Munich in 1830, which he completed with honors in 1832.
+Spitzweg began studying pharmacy, botany and chemistry at the Ludwig-Maximilians-Universität München in 1830 which he completed with honors in 1832.
 He was now licensed as a practicing pharmacist.
 In 1833, Spitzweg gave up his career as a pharmacist.
 During a spa stay in Bad Sulz, Peißenberg, after an illness, he decided to devote himself to painting in a full-time level.
 The decision was made easier by the fact that he received the share of his inheritance at this time.

 Spitzweg was self-taught as an artist, starting by copying the works of Flemish masters.
 He contributed with his first work to satiric magazines.
 In 1835, he became a member of the Munich Art Association.
 This was followed by trips to Dalmatia (1839), Venice (1850), and, in the company of the landscape painter Eduard Schleich, to Paris, London, where they visited the first world exhibition, in 1851.
 On the way back home, he also visited Antwerp (1851), Frankfurt am Main and Heidelberg.

 Spitzweg spent his travels to these European cities studying the works of various artists and refining his technique and style.
 His later paintings and drawings are often humorous genre works.
 Many of his paintings depict sharply characterized eccentrics, for example The Bookworm (1850) and The Hypochondriac (c.
 1865, in the Neue Pinakothek, Munich).

 Since 1844 he was an employee of the weekly magazine Fliegenden Blätter, where he published numerous humorous drawings.

 Spitzweg died of a stroke, shortly after the death of his younger brother, on September 23, 1885, at the age of 77.
 He was found dead in his Munich apartment.
 He was buried in the Alter Südfriedhof, in Munich.